MIL-STD-1553: MIL-STD-1553B

+Command word

-The Command Word is built as follows.
-The first 5 bits are the Remote Terminal address (0–31).
-The sixth bit is 0 for Receive or 1 for Transmit.
-The next 5 bits indicate the location (sub-address) to hold or get data on the Terminal (1–30).
-Note that sub-addresses 0 and 31 are reserved for Mode Codes.
-The last 5 bits indicate the number of words to expect (1–32).
-All zero bits indicate 32 words.
-In the case of a Mode Code, these bits indicate the Mode Code number (e.g., Initiate Self Test and Transmit BIT Word).
+The command word is built as follows.
+The most significant 5 bits are the RT address.
+Bit 10 is 0 for receive or 1 for transmit.
+The next 5 bits indicate the location (sub-address) to hold or get data on the terminal.
+The last 5 bits indicate the number of words to expect.
+In the case of a mode code, these bits indicate the mode code number (e.g., initiate self test and transmit BIT word).